 2. Your Nipples May Protrude and You Areolas May Darken:

-Ah yes, creepy guys around the world just said, “nice” to this
+Ah yes, creepy guys around the world just said, “nice” to this little extra feature.

-stocking up on tinker toys – so they turn on the perma high beams and that can
+Once again, your breasts are gung ho about the baby news so they want to make sure everything is ready to roll – they are like an enthusiastic grandmother stocking up on tinker toys – so they turn on the perma high beams and that can be uncomfortable.

-little sweat gland bumps that will lube up the area when you’re breastfeeding.
+Your areolas also tend to get darker, larger and jack up the little sweat gland bumps that will lube up the area when you’re breastfeeding.

 While both have a bit of a ‘belch’ factor for some women, it’s completely normal so don’t sweat it too much and try to limit your braless, white t-shirt outings if you don’t want to cause traffic pile ups.

 3. You May Have Extra Spit: